- Company’s Blog

 Water Inlet Valve

 If your washing machine is leaking from the bottom, you should check the water inlet valve.
 The water inlet valve controls the flow of water (hot and cold) into your washer.
 This valve is located at the back of your washing machine where the hoses connect to the cabinet, and (in most models) is accessible with the top raised or the rear panel removed.
 As always, be sure to unplug the unit from the wall before servicing anything inside of the cabinet.
 If you have to remove hoses to enter the cabinet, be sure the water source is turned off.
 Check that the inlet hoses are connected firmly and that the outlet hose clamp is properly fitted.
 Inspect the body of the inlet valve for signs of cracks or damage.
 If anything looks worn out or broken, it is time to replace.

 Tub Cover Gasket

-The tub cover gasket on top load and front load washers is used to provide a seal between the outer tub and the tub cover.
-If you are experiencing a water leak during the wash or spin portions of the cycle, then the tub cover gasket may be the problem.
+The tub cover gasket on top load and front load washers is used to provide a tub seal between the outer tub and the tub cover.
+If you are experiencing a water leak during the wash or spin cycle portions of the cycle, then the tub cover gasket may be the problem.
 Look for signs of water leaking or soapy water stains in this area to help diagnose the problem.
 You will need to raise the top or remove the front panel to view this area.
 Remove power from the appliance before attempting service.